cyberbotics/webots/docs/guide/installation-procedure.md

 #### From the Installation File

 It is better to download Webots using `curl` so that it doesn't get tagged as "downloaded from the Internet" and won't be blocked by macOS Gatekeeper.
-To proceed, open a Terminal app and type the following:
+To proceed, open the Terminal and type the following instructions to download and mount the Webots disk image:

 ```bash
 curl -L -O https://github.com/cyberbotics/webots/releases/download/{{ webots.version.package }}/webots-{{ webots.version.package }}.dmg